danfuzz/samizdat/doc/language-guide/03-functions.md

 In particular, this is only the case when the closure in question does *not* bind a named (`/name`) or implicit (e.g. `return` binding) nonlocal exit.
-In such contexts, if you want to yield void, you have to do so explicitly.
+This includes named yields from control constructs (e.g., `if /name ...`).
+In all of these contexts, if you want to yield void, you have to do so explicitly.

 ### The empty closure